Skip to content

 What happens if you split up or one person wants out?

-If you cannot agree, either party can apply to the court for an order for sale under the Trusts of Land and Appointment of Trustees Act 1996.
-This is a costly and time-consuming process, which is why having a declaration of trust in place from the start is so important.
+If you cannot reach any agreement, either of you can ask the court for an order for sale under the Trusts of Land and Appointment of Trustees Act 1996.
+That route is expensive and drawn out, which is exactly why a declaration of trust agreed at the start earns its keep.

 Your options if the arrangement ends